porscheinformatik/weblate-spring/README.md

 the message source.
 This is needed when you want to get all your translations to your client (for example in a Single Page App).
 The `AllPropertiesReloadableResourceBundleMessageSource` should also be used in this context.

+The implementation can also be switched to use asynchronous loading.
+In this case the texts will be loaded in a separate thread in the background.
+This means that the first time you get a property it will fall-back to the parent `MessageSource`.
+As soon as the loading is done the new translated texts will be available.

 Here is a full example bean configuration for a Spring Boot app (with "messages" as the default bundle):

 ```java